Local campaigners outside the Cable Street site, May 2018.

 In November 2018, we held a public meeting to draw up a Community Brief together, stating our vision for the site.
 We used this to tender for an architect, and representatives of the group shortlisted four architects to invite to a Choose the Architect event on 17 March 2019 at St George-in-the-East Church.
 Nearly fifty people cast their vote for the architect they wanted to work with to design these homes and the winner was Levitt Bernstein.

-In the summer of 2020, we entered into a funding agreement with the GLA to develop proposals for the site.
+In the summer of 2020, we entered into a funding agreement with the Greater London Authority to develop proposals for the site.

 We had a successful planning pre-application meeting in February 2022.
 Development funding from the Greater London Authority is in place and discussions are ongoing with Transport for London regarding the land transfer, with a planning submission targeted for 2023.